Interactions between two adjacent convection rolls in turbulent Rayleigh-Benard convection: Testing the model for symmetric cases ( )

 We measured $\Delta \bar T_0 \equiv \bar T_{0,2}-\bar T_{0,1}$ as an average over time while the system remained in one state.
 Data are normalized by $\bar\delta$ for a sense of scale.
 Counter-rotating states are scattered around zero, but the values are much larger than uncertainties on temperature measurements, which will be explained due to small differences in $\Delta T_m$ in Sec.~\ref{sec:DeltaTm}.
 Co-rotating states have a consistent average $|\Delta \bar T_{0,co}|/\bar\delta_{co} = 2.22\pm0.13$ (the $\pm$ refers to one standard deviation), 30\% larger than predicted due to effective turbulent thermal diffusion from Eq.~\ref{eqn:barTco} assuming $2B/A\ll 1$.
 This is well within the typical errors of this modeling approach of a factor of 3 \cite{BA08a}.

 Although the measured ratio of $|\Delta \bar T_{0,co}|/\bar\delta_{co}$ is close to the prediction, the value $|\Delta \bar T_{0,co}|/\bar\delta_{co}>2$ has some significance.
-It indicates that the cold cell is colder than the hot cell along the entire interface, as well as being colder than the mean of the plates, so turbulent thermal diffusion is expected to provide a net heat flux into the cold cell at this value of $|\Delta \bar T_{0,co}|/\bar\delta_{co}$, regardless of assumptions about the form of the model terms, rather than be at a stable fixed point.
+It indicates that the cold cell is colder than the hot cell along the entire interface, as well as being colder than the mean of the plates, so turbulent thermal diffusion is expected to provide a net heat flux into the cold cell at this value of $|\Delta \bar T_{0,co}|/\bar\delta_{co}$, regardless of assumptions about how the shape of the temperature profile affects the model terms.
 Thus, this magnitude $|\Delta \bar T_{0,co}|/\bar\delta_{co} >2$ is a violation of the assumption in Eq.~\ref{eqn:Tdot} that $T_{0,i}$ is driven by turbulent thermal diffusion only.
 An additional heat transport mechanism is required, which is likely advection of fluid in a coherent flow from one cell to the other.
 For example, a coherent advective flow parallel to the plates has been observed in other co-rotating states \cite{PB03, PMELB04, XX13, GSPXQT13, MBAK19}.
 This coherent advection can transport heat from the hot plate of the cold cell directly to the hot cell and from the cold plate of the hot cell directly to the cold cell to balance the diffusive heat transport between cells.